flatpak/flatpak-docs/docs/flatpak-devel.rst

           - "--socket=x11"
           - "--share=network"

-Parallel nigthly and stable applications
+Parallel nightly and stable applications
 ----------------------------------------

 In general stable and nightly versions or any two parallel branches